E3-JSI/medtermex/README.md

 - Where is the data found
 - How is the data structured

+## Create the Environment File
+Create a copy of the `.env.example` file named `.env` and replace the `access_token` value with the access token to your Hugging Face account.

 ## ⚗️ Experiments

 To run the experiments, run the following commands: